 Like CLEP, DSST offers standardized tests that can get you credit for what you already know or want to study on your own.
 Goshen College is a DSST testing center.
 Please contact us for the current cost for DSST tests.

 In your career, you may have received training or certification in a particular field related to your work.
 The American Council on Education regularly reviews training programs and evaluates how these programs can be converted into college credit.
 Goshen College accepts many of these recommendations when you provide an official transcript from the training organization.

 Goshen College recognizes the educational value of military training and experience, as defined by the American Council on Education.
 The first step to transferring the credits you have earned is to request a transcript from your military service.
 If you served in the Army, National Guard, or Army Reserve, you will need to request an AARTS transcript.
-If your service was in the Navy or Marines, you need to request a SMART transcript.
-These requests can be completed online, or you can visit a local recruitment office for assistance.
+If your service was in the Navy or Marines, you need to request a SMART transcript and either mail or fax it to the Center for Personal and Professional Development.
+The transcript will be mailed.
+You can also visit a local recruitment office for assistance.
 Goshen College accepts up to 20 hours of credit for military service.